Stacey Koon

 Stacey Cornell Koon (born November 23, 1950) is an American former policeman with the Los Angeles Police Department.
-He is one of the four policemen who were responsible for beating Rodney King in March 1991.
-He was sentenced to 2 1/2 years in federal prison in 1993 for his role in the beating.
+He is one of the four policemen who were responsible for beating Rodney King in March 1991, and the commanding officer at the scene.
+The trial for the beating and its aftermath would later precipitate into the 1992 Los Angeles riots.
+Koon was sentenced to 2 1/2 years in federal prison in 1993 for his role in the beating.

 Early life and education

 Koon has a bachelor's degree and a master's degree in criminal justice from California State University, Los Angeles, and a master's degree in public administration from the University of Southern California.